-- Click on Properties from the context menu.
+- Right-click on the installer that causes the error and select Properties from the context menu.

 - Under Compress or Encrypt attributes, uncheck the “Encrypt contents to secure data” option.

 - Repeat step 1-3 for the directory where the installer is located.
 For example, if the installer is in C:/Download, ensure that the Download folder is not encrypted.

 If you cannot change the attributes of the directory because it’s encrypted and you’re not allowed to make any changes, try moving the installer to another directory or drive and run it again.

 Solution 2: Check for Symlink or directory junction set up for the Installer folder

 If you have previously created a symbolic link or directory junction for the C:\Windows\Installer folder to save space on your system drive, this might be the cause of the issue.
 Some msi installers may have difficulty recognizing the symlink and causing the error.
 Therefore, if you have created a symlink for the C:\Windows\Installer folder before, move the files back to where they should be and remove the symlink.
 To learn how to do it properly, see this guide.

 Note: If you have no idea what a symlink or directory junction is and don’t recall ever creating one for the Windows\Installer folder, please skip this fix and do not attempt to make any changes to the Installer folder.
 Changing or deleting the Installer folder may cause serious issues to your system.

 Sometimes, your antivirus program may prevent your system from opening or accessing installer files, causing the “cannot find file specified” error.
 This issue is especially common if you’re using Trend Micro, Avast, AVG, or Kaspersky Free as your antivirus software.
 Try temporarily disabling the shield or your antivirus entirely and rerun the installer again.